 Use caution when testing Very Poor Barriers an excessively high transmission rate will over-range the oxygen sensor.
 Persistent or repeated over-range conditions can damage the Coulox sensor.
-Common poor barrier materials include polyethylene, polycarbonate and acrylic.
+Example of poor oxygen barrier materials include polyethylene, polycarbonate and acrylic.